peterojo/api-standards/README.md

 ## Resources

 ### Plural nouns
-Use the plural nounce for collection resource names.
+Use the plural nouns for collection resource names.
 It makes it easy and predictable for developers writing an API using consistent names and distinguishes between collections and singletons.

 ### Use CRUD